What we're doing

 Hamilton City Council publicly notified Plan Change 5 - Peacocke Structure Plan under the Resource Management Act on 24 September 2021 and submissions closed on Friday 5 November 2021.
 A summary of submissions and copies of the original submissions we published on 16 February 2022.
 Further submissions were invited and this period closed on Wednesday 16 March 2022.

-Under section 34A of the Resource Management Act 1991 (RMA), Council has delegated to an Independent Hearing Panel comprising David Hill (Chair), Vicki Morrison-Shaw, Nigel Mark-Brown and Ewan Wilson, hearings commissioners, the hearing of submissions and decisions on proposed Plan Change 5 – Peacocke Structure Plan.
+Under section 34A of the Resource Management Act 1991 (RMA), Council has delegated to a Hearings Panel comprising David Hill (Chair), Vicki Morrison-Shaw, Nigel Mark-Brown and Ewan Wilson, hearings commissioners, the hearing of submissions and decisions on proposed Plan Change 5 – Peacocke Structure Plan.

 Where are we now?
 What's next?

 Public notification (and your chance to tell us what you think).